 40 CFR 257.84(b)(1)(i) requires the annual inspection to include a review of information pertaining to the status and condition of the facility, including files that are available in the operating record.
-Golder has reviewed information provided by Tri-State as part of our effort to verify that the design, construction, operation, and maintenance of the facility are consistent with recognized and generally accepted good engineering practice.
+Golder has reviewed information provided by Tri-State as part of our duty to verify that the design, construction, operation, and maintenance of the facility are consistent with recognized and generally accepted good engineering practice.
 The information Golder has reviewed includes the following:

-- The engineering design and operations report for ash disposal on the initial 40-acre parcel (Colorado-Ute Electric Association, Inc., 1987); - The hydrogeologic investigation report for ash disposal on the initial 40-acre parcel (Western Colorado Testing, Inc., and J.F.T.
-Agapito & Associates, Inc., 1987); - The design and operations report for ash disposal on the 40-acre lateral expansion parcel (Geo-Trans Inc. 2002); - The fugitive dust control plan for the facility (Golder Associates Inc. 2015); - The initial annual inspection report for the facility (Golder Associates Inc. 2016a); - The second annual inspection report for the facility (Golder Associates Inc. 2017); - The third annual inspection report for the facility (Golder Associates Inc. 2018); - The run-on and run-off control system plan for the facility (Golder Associates Inc. 2016b); - The closure plan for the facility (Golder Associates Inc. 2016c); and - Weekly inspection forms documenting weekly inspections conducted by qualified persons employed by Tri- State between December 27, 2017, and December 19, 2018.
+- The engineering design and operations report for ash disposal on the initial 40-acre parcel (Colorado-Ute Electric Association, Inc., 1987) - The hydrogeologic investigation report for ash disposal on the initial 40-acre parcel (Western Colorado Testing, Inc., and J.F.T.
+Agapito & Associates, Inc. 1987) - The design and operations report for ash disposal on the 40-acre lateral expansion parcel (Geo-Trans Inc. 2002) - The fugitive dust control plan for the facility (Golder Associates Inc. 2015) - Previous annual inspection reports for the facility (Golder Associates Inc. 2016a, 2017, 2018a, 2018b, and 2019) - The run-on and run-off control system plan for the facility (Golder Associates Inc. 2016b) - The closure plan for the facility (Golder Associates Inc. 2016c) - Weekly inspection forms documenting weekly inspections conducted by qualified persons employed by Tri-State between December 18, 2019, and November 25, 2020

-The weekly inspection forms provided valuable information regarding the status and condition of the facility throughout 2018, as well as the repair and improvement activities that were completed.
+The weekly inspection forms provided valuable information regarding the status and condition of the facility throughout 2020, as well as the repair and maintenance activities that were completed.